tarunsharma3/tarunsharma3.github.io/subdir/numbered.md

 # Numbered List

 1 Computer Science Enthusiast
 1 Enjoy *trekking*, reading books on latest technology 1 Many other hobbies include **cycling**
     1 Cycling is a fuel efficient way of commuting

+# Numbered list with a Special Marker

+(@as) Asia continent
+(@na) North America continent
+(@eu) Europe continent
+(@re) ...Rest to be Filled Later...

+I can refer to the above point of Europe (@eu).

 # Quotes